 1. Compare Similar Listings

-For a more accurate valuation, consult a local appraiser or reach out to our expert agent for detailed market data (FREE!).
+For a more accurate valuation, consult a local appraiser or reach out to our expert agent for detailed market data (p.s.
+Our consultation is free with no commitment).

 2. Check Facebook Listings and Forums